victor-stone/entiendo/docs/about.md

 You will never learn a language if you don't know *what it sounds like*.

 Millions of people all around the world are learning English.
-The advantage many of them have is that (for better or worse) culture that comes from the USA, UK and Australia like films, tv, music, gaming, technology, et. al. are all based in English and the sounds of the language gets embedded into folks' minds from a very early age.
+The advantage many of them have is that (for better or worse), culture that comes from the USA, UK, and Australia — like films, TV, music, gaming, technology, et al. — is all based in English, and the sounds of the language get embedded into folks' minds from a very early age.

-But none of that will help you if you want to live in Scotland (or even Baltimore, MD.)
-No English app or school will prepare you for that uniquely regional accent, pronounciation and resyllabisation.
-Even immersion is stalled if you haven't been singing along with the Scotish equivalent of Taylor Swift songs for 10 years.
+But none of that will help you if you want to live in Scotland (or even Baltimore, MD).
+No English app or school will prepare you for that uniquely regional accent, pronunciation, and resyllabification.
+Even immersion is stalled if you haven't been singing along with the Scottish equivalent of Taylor Swift songs for 10 years.

 *Entiendo* is an audio-only application.
-In other words every example is audio and audio only and you are asked to transcribe the audio as you hear it.
-Of course you need to practice your speech and there are many, many resources out there for you to practice your pronunciation and even to converse from someone across the globe who you pay to listen to you speak.
+In other words, every example is audio — and audio only — and you are asked to transcribe the audio as you hear it.
+Of course, you need to practice your speech, and there are many, many resources out there for you to practice your pronunciation and even to converse with someone across the globe who you pay to listen to you speak.

-But in addition to that, what some of us need is the ability to not only learn how the language sounds, but to "freeze" the moment, to play it over and over and over again so we can *learn what the language sounds like* step by step - one idiom at a time.
+But in addition to that, what some of us need is the ability not only to learn how the language sounds, but to "freeze" the moment, to play it over and over and over again so we can *learn what the language sounds like* step by step — one idiom at a time.

 And then to re-test us at an interval that doesn't assume because we scored well the last time that we have it locked in.

-The audio samples (especially the one recorded by live actual humans) are designed to be difficult to understand.
+The audio samples (especially the ones recorded by live, actual humans) are designed to be difficult to understand.
 They require work to tease apart *what the language sounds like* when spoken in *Rio Platense* style.